paladin-t/b8/docs/manual.md

 ### Array

 BASIC8 supports array up to 4 dimensions.
 An array can store a set of data that each element can be accessed by the array name and indices.
-Arrays can hold either real number or string data.
-An array must be declared with a `DIM` statement before using it:
+An array can hold either real number or string data, depends on whether the identifier ends up with a `$` sigil.
+An array must be defined with a `DIM` statement before using it:

 ~~~~~~~~~~bas
 DIM nums(10)
 DIM strs$(2, 5)
 ~~~~~~~~~~

-The naming rule for array identifiers is the same as naming variables, actually all user identifiers in BASIC8 do the same.
-A `DIM` keyword followed with an array identifier, begins with an open bracket and ends with a close bracket.
+The common naming rule for array identifiers is the same as naming variables, actually all user identifiers in BASIC8 do the same.
+It's defined by a `DIM` keyword followed with an array identifier, begins with an open bracket and ends with a close bracket.
 Dimensions are separated by commas.
 Array index begins from zero in BASIC8, therefore `nums(0)` is the first element of array `nums`, it's a little different from other BASIC dialects, but more common in most modern programming languages.
 An array index can be a non-negative integer value from a constant, a variable or an expression which results in an integer; invalid index will cause an error.

 ## Control structures